Aorimn/dislocker/README.txt

 There may be bugs, and I'll be happy to hear about it!

 Feel free to send comments and feedbacks to <dislocker __AT__ hsc __DOT__ fr>.

+A NOTE ON BITLOCKER-TO-GO
+`-------------------------

+Microsofts idea behind BitLocker-To-Go is that computers running Microsoft operating systems will be able to mount encrypted removable media without too much trouble.

+To achieve this, the data on the media has a dual format.
+First it is a valid FAT32 filesystem.
+In that filesystem they store executables and datafiles that allow access to the encrypted volume.
+Besides that you will see big "encrypted" files that hold the actual encrypted volume.

+On the other side, it is a bitlocker volume.
+Just with some unused space, from the bitlocker point-of-view.
+That's where the FAT32 stuff lives.

+So, to access a  BitLocker-To-Go encrypted media, the whole partition is the volume that dislocker works with.
+The use of dislocker is therefore the same whether the volume is a standard BitLocker partition or a BitLocker-To-Go one.